mm6234/Capybara/README.md

 * Step 4: Now run the command ```http-server```.
 * Step 5: Access the frontend on your browser using the URL- ```localhost:8080```.
 * Note the Capybara API must be running before you access the frontend

+The client can be useful for elderly people who can search for medical resources with ease.
+Another example would be healthcare workers that need a system to manage doctor information.

 ## API Documentation